mhwombat/pandoc-logic-proof/tutorial.md

 This will result in a hyperlink (if your output format supports it).
-For example, if you hover over the words "equivalence class" in the proof below, you will find that it is a link to a Wikipedia article.
+For example, if you hover over the words "equivalence class" in the proof below, you will find that it is a link to a Wikipedia article (assuming that your PDF viewer supports hyperlinks -- the GitHub PDF viewer doesn't).

 ```{.logicproof}
 1 | $[a] = [b]$ | Premise